longm89/longm89.github.io/projects/gomoku.md

 The game is created using React, CSS, Node.js, Express and MongoDB.

-The game can be played at: http://cocarogame.herokuapp.com/
+The game can be played at: <a href = "http://cocarogame.herokuapp.com/" target="_blank">http://cocarogame.herokuapp.com/</a>

 Source: <a href="https://github.com/longm89/gomoku_game">Gomoku game </a>